Becoming an Organ Donor

 You do not have to be a blood relative (such as a sibling

-someone who is emotionally related to you such as a close friend or spouse, or
+or parent) of the person who receives your organ.
+You can be someone who is emotionally related to the person, such as a close friend or spouse, or